ballerina-platform/ballerina-lang/stdlib/socket/src/main/ballerina/socket/Module.md

 }
 ```
 ### UDP Client endpoints
-This is a Ballerina UDP client sample. `sendTo` and `receiveFrom` action available to interact with remote UDP host.
+This is a Ballerina UDP client sample.
+The `sendTo` and `receiveFrom` actions are available to interact with the remote UDP host.

 ```ballerina
 import ballerina/io;